/

 Advantages

-• Since private devices are no longer used for business purposes, the security risk when accessing the company network is potentially reduced.
+• As private devices are no longer used for work purposes, the security risk when accessing the company network is potentially reduced.

-• Companies determine themselves which devices can be selected.
-This simplifies IT administration in questions of integration and maintenance.
+• Companies themselves determine which devices can be selected.
+This simplifies IT administration when it comes to integration and maintenance.

-• Since the devices can also be used privately, employees tend to pay more attention to the devices provided to them.
+• As the devices can also be used privately, employees tend to take more care of the devices provided to them.

 • Private use tends to make employees more confident in using the devices and consequently more productive.